thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-10-how-to-transition-from-manual-tester-to-automation-engineer.md

 ### Reusability

 For web projects, go ahead with the *PageObject Model (POM)*.
-For other projects, try to wrap repetitive chunks of test steps into a higher-level reusable functions so that you can call it over again and again instead of reinventing the wheel.
+For other projects, try to wrap repetitive chunks of test steps into a higher-level reusable function so that you can call it over again and again instead of reinventing the wheel.
 Reusability is very beneficial because you can scale up fast while keeping the maintenance cost cheap.

 ### Data-Driven